 Who We Are » Bay Area Housing Corporation

-Bay Area Housing Corporation’s mission is to improve the lives of people with developmental disabilities and their families by creating and maintaining quality housing opportunities that meet the needs of the individual.
+To improve the lives of people with developmental disabilities and their families by creating and maintaining quality housing opportunities that meet the needs of the individual.

-Our vision is that all people with developmental disabilities live in homes that meet their unique needs.
+To have all people with developmental disabilities live in homes that meet their unique needs.

-BAHC helped to develop and also adheres to the ideas outlined by the Association of Regional Center Agencies (ARCA) and the ARCA Housing Committee.
+BAHC helped develop also adheres to the ideas outlined by the Association of Regional Center Agencies (ARCA) and the ARCA Housing Committee.
 This is the foundation built over time that identifies and serves the needs of individuals with a developmental disability.

 At Bay Area Housing Corporation, we have a team of board members, staff members, and partners who make what we do possible.

 Leadership-Board of Directors

 Clare McDermott (Chair of BAHC’s Board), the mother of two young women with developmental disabilities, saw a need for housing options in the community for this population seventeen years ago.
 She drew together a coalition of local agencies to address this problem and Housing Choices Coalition was born.
 After chairing HCC for 7 years, she then went on to chair BAHC from its inception to 2013 and currently is a member of BAHC’s board of directors.

 John Kirby is the father of an adult daughter with Down Syndrome and has been active in many organizations advocating for the developmentally disabled for over 40 years.
 He has served two terms on the San Andreas Regional Center board, including one as the Chair of the Board of Directors.
 He also was a founding board member of Housing Choices Coalition and has also been a founding member of Bay Area Housing Corporation.
 John is retired from the County of Santa Clara and is a native of Santa Clara County.